VitalyMakarkin/star-wars-wiki/README.md

 Demonstrate development skills:

-- using Clean Architecture and dependency injection design pattern
+- using Clean Architecture and Dependency Injection design pattern
-- navigate on app and using single activity
+- using app navigation with Single Activity architecture
-- network communication using REST architecture
+- using network with REST architecture

 ## Requirements

 Use tools:

 - [Hilt] - dependency injection
-- [Retrofit] - communication
+- [Retrofit] - network
 - [Cicerone] - navigation

 Use web api: